ooaklee/ghatd/docs/getting-started/user/v2/README.md

 - Review the [model.go](../../external/user/v2/model.go) for implementation details
 - Check [service.go](../../external/user/v2/service.go) for business logic
 - See [handler.go](../../external/user/v2/handler.go) for HTTP endpoints
 - Refer to [routes.go](../../external/user/v2/routes.go) for route configuration

-#### 1. **Utilising Dependency Injection**

 The decision to use dependency injection makes testing easier with the new model.
 See how the generation of the user's ID now uses an injected dependency.

-> see the default dependencies [here](.utils.go).
+> See the default implementations in [utils.go](../../external/user/v2/utils.go).

 ```go
 type IDGenerator interface {